gcalderonmeza/CleanDataProject/README.md

 # CleanDataProject

 ## The script
-There is a single script calles "run_analysis.R".
+There is a single script called "run_analysis.R".
 The script is in the root of the repository.

 ## Executing the script

 In order to run the script start by running R.

 The premise is that the data are present (uncompressed) in a folder called "UCI HAR Dataset" in the root of the local git repository folder.

 Then follow these steps: